snajd/appcontrol/docs/labs/module_3/lab1.md

 <RuleCollection Type="ManagedInstaller" EnforcementMode="AuditOnly">
 ```

-Copy this example policy and paste in a text editor.
+Copy this example policy and paste in a new empty text editor.

 ```xml
 <AppLockerPolicy Version="1">